-3. Pre-medical curriculum.
+3. PRE-MEDICAL CURRICULUM.
 (This curriculum, with proper selection of elective courses, will give qualified entrance to colleges of medicine.
 The student graduating from this course and obtaining a degree in medicine has the benefit of training in two separate but mutually beneficial professions.)

-Autumn Quarter Credit Ph'col. 101.
-Pharmacology and Toxicology 3 Mod.
-Foreign Language 5 Zoology 1 or 3 5 Approved elective 2 S Winter Quarter Credii Ph'col. 102.
-Pharmacology and Toxicology s Spring Quarter Credits Ph'col. 103.
-Pharmacology and Toxicology FOURTH YEAR Physics 1 or 4.
-General 5 Bact.
-101. General 5 Approved elective 5 Physics 2 or 5.
-General 5 Approved elective10 Physics 3 or 6.
-General 5 Approved elective10
+Autumn Quarter Ph'col. 101.
+Pharmac and Toxicology Mod.
+Foreign Langu Zoology 1 or 3 Approved elective Credits ology 3 age 5 5 2 Winter Quarter Ph'col. 102, Pharma and Toxicology .
+Mod.
+Foreign Lang Zoology 2 or 4 Approved elective .
+Credits acology uage 3 5 5 2 Spring Quarter Ph'col. 103.
+Pharm and Toxicology .
+Mod.
+Foreign Lan English 2.
+Composi or English 37.
+Argum.
+Approved elective .
+Credits acology FOURTH Y EAR

+Physics 1 or 4.
+General...
+5

+Physics 2 or 5.
+General...
+5

+Physics 3 or 6.
+General...
+5